All Collections

 Understand the different types of volunteer engagements you can choose from.

-At Catchafire, there's a range of volunteer opportunities available to choose from on our Project Search page.
+At Catchafire, there is a range of volunteer opportunities available to choose from on our Project Search page.
 Read below to learn more about the various types of engagements we offer, from one-hour calls to multi-week projects, and discover what's best for you!

 Projects vs. Phone Calls: What's the difference?